rust-lang/rust/text/0000-dst-syntax.md

   of the previous syntaxes are discussed in the ‘History of the DST syntax’ section of this RFC.

-- Change the syntax to `T: ?Sized` instead.
-This is more consistent with things like negative bounds (which would probably be something like `T: !Foo`), and uses a prefix operator, which is more consistent with other parts of Rust’s syntax.
+- Change the syntax to `T: Sized?` instead.
+This is less consistent with things like negative bounds (which would probably be something like `T: !Foo`), and uses a suffix operator, which is less consistent with other parts of Rust’s syntax.
+It is, however, closer to the current syntax (`Sized?
+T`), and looks more natural because of how `?` is used in natural languages such as English.

 Unresolved questions
 ====================